 Be sure to strain the cucumber juice after marination is complete and follow the instructions in the Tzatziki Sauce video recipe.

 I’ve been wanting to film these Roasted Stuffed Peppers for quite some time now, because they are so easy and very delicious.
 One of the things that makes them easy is that you’re able to cheat and pull some ingredients from a box.
 This is a Cajun Rice and Black Beans mix I borrowed from Zattarain’s but you can use anything you want.
-I decided to throw in some Italian Sausage to spruce it up a bit.
-If I were stuffing this with Jambalaya, of course, I’d be adding Shrimp and Andouille Sausage.
+My Dirty Rice, Spanish Rice or my Jambalaya recipe would be perfect in this as well.
+In this recipe, I decided to throw in some Italian Sausage to spruce it up a bit.
+If I were stuffing this with Jambalaya, for example, I’d be adding Shrimp and Andouille Sausage.
 So just realize that there are several different ways you can stuff peppers.
-I have a few more examples below; a Tex-Mex style Stuffed Pablano and Jalapeno Poppers that are out of this world!
+I have a Tex-Mex style Stuffed Pablano recipe and Jalapeno Poppers that are out of this world!

 4 Bell Peppers, cut in Half